mcv-m6-video/mcv-m4-2017-team1/Week1/README.md

-- Our scripts assume the following paths:
+- Our scripts assume the following paths (relative to the root of the project):

   - Datasets: